Know what you’re getting into

 We believe in safe DIY.
 That’s why we’ve always been reluctant to show readers how to open a breaker box and connect a new circuit.
 Even with the power shut off, there’s a chance you could touch the wrong parts and kill yourself.
 But then we figured if we didn’t show you, you’d just go search the Internet.
 And that scared us even more.
 So we’re going to walk you through the process, showing you the safest way to open the breaker box, wire a new breaker and test your work.

-Opening the main breaker box and installing a new circuit is actually pretty easy.
+Opening the main circuit breaker panel box and installing a new circuit is actually pretty easy.
 You only have to connect three wires, and each is color-coded.
 But there are some safety precautions, and if you ignore them, you could kill yourself.
 Really.
-If you follow our safety steps in order and to the letter, you'll be fine.
-But if at any point you're unsure how to proceed or feel uncomfortable with the project, call an electrician.
+If you follow our safety steps in order and to the letter, you’ll be fine.
+But if at any point you’re unsure how to proceed or feel uncomfortable with the project, call an electrician.

 Stay away from the large wires and lugs.
 They’re always live, even with the main breaker (service disconnect) shut off.
 If you touch them, you could die.
 Cover the live areas with a cardboard shield to prevent accidental contact while installing the new circuit.
 If you have any doubts about which areas stay live, contact an electrician.

 Know what’s what

 A: Main lugs.
 They’re always live—even when the main breaker is off.
 NEVER TOUCH THEM.

 B: Main cables.
 The black ones are always live.
 And although they’re insulated, avoid touching them.

 C: Main breaker.
 Always switch it off before removing the panel’s cover.

 D: Breaker.
 The hot wire (usually red or black) from each circuit connects to a breaker.
 If you’re installing an AFCI breaker (as shown on the following pages), you’ll also connect the neutral wire to the breaker.